-Ittai Shapira regularly performs with prestigious artists across the globe.
-Engagements include performances with the BBC Concert Orchestra, Belgrade Philharmonic under Sir Neville Marriner, Cape Town Philharmonic, Czech National Symphony under Libor Pešek, Detroit Symphony under Yoel Levi, English Chamber Orchestra with Yuri Bashmet at the Barbican, Israel Chamber Orchestra, Israeli Virtuosi at Alice Tully Hall hosted by Itzhak Perlman, The Knights, the Philharmonia, Polish Chamber Orchestra, Rochester Philharmonic, Royal Philharmonic, Russian Philharmonic with Thomas Sanderling, and the Symphony Orchestras of Budapest, Harrisburg, Jerusalem, Omaha and Shanghai.
-Performances include a tour of Finland and Sweden with the Oulu Sinfonia, and a tour of Shapira’s own composition, Concierto Latino, with the Key West Symphony.
+Ittai regularly performs with prestigious orchestras across the globe.
+Engagements include performances with the BBC Concert Orchestra, Czech National Symphony under Libor Pešek, Israel Chamber Orchestra, Israeli Virtuosi at Alice Tully Hall hosted by Itzhak Perlman, The Knights, the Philharmonia, Russian Philharmonic with Thomas Sanderling, and the Symphony Orchestras of Budapest, Harrisburg, Jerusalem, Omaha and Shanghai.

-Ittai Shapira, who now lives in New York, grew up in Israel, where he studied with the renowned pedagogue Ilona Feher.
-He continued his studies at the Juilliard School with Dorothy DeLay and Robert Mann.
-A recipient of the prestigious Clairmont Award, Ittai Shapira co-founded the Ilona Feher Foundation with esteemed colleague Hagai Shaham, dedicated to the nurturing and promotion of young Israeli violinists.
+Ittai Shapira studied in Israel with the Ilona Feher and at the Juilliard School with Dorothy DeLay, Naoko Tanaka and Robert Mann.
+He is the co founder of the Ilona Feher Foundation, dedicated to the nurturing and promotion of young Israeli violinists.